CesarCadena/MAE_TensorFlow/README.md

 # How to run  ...
 1.run CAE_full_2_test.py
 should give you RMSE 7.57 relative 0.29 error (filter size 16) .
+To change size , change filtersize in CAE_full_2_test.py and CAE_full_2.py.